sengaya/aws-micro-cli/README.md

 Known bugs:

-- Listing keys inside folders is not working correctly.
 - If the response is too big and split into multiple chunks (tag `<NextContinuationToken>` in the response), only the keys of the first response are shown and no further requests are done.

 ### s3api